 My full and unbiased review of The Wave, Bristol wave pool.
 Written by a surfer, for surfers, including those burning questions like can you get barreled?!

 Wave pools are all the rage these days, ever since Kelly Slater unveiled that perfect reeling man-made barrel.
-And now the idea of artificial perfection has reached the shores of England in the form of The Wave in Bristol – the flagship wave pool by the crew at Wave Garden.
+And now the idea of artificial perfection has reached the shores of England in the form of The Wave in Bristol – and the Bristol wave pool the flagship surf facility by the crew at Wave Garden.

 After years bouncing around the globe in search of perfect waves, has perfection ended up being built an hour’s drive from my home town?